INN/doubleclick-for-wp/readme.txt

 Changes and fixes:

 - Rebrands from "DoubleClick for WordPress" to "Super Cool Ad Manager Plugin", because [Google merged DoubleClick for Publishers into Google Ad Manager](https://www.blog.google/products/admanager/introducing-google-ad-manager/).
+- **Potentially-breaking changes**: Renames a number of varibles from `camelCase` to `snake_case` in [pull request #46](https://github.com/INN/doubleclick-for-wp/pull/46) for Wordpress.com VIP compatibility.
+This includes renaming the global variable `$DoubleClick` to `$doubleclick`, and many of its properties from `$DoubleClick->camelCase` to `$doubleclick->snake_case`.
+If you modify this plugin's features via filters or actions, or if you call this plugin's functions and methods directly from your code,
 - Updates to `jquery.dfp.js` version 2.4.2, adding `setCentering` support.
 [PR #67](https://github.com/INN/doubleclick-for-wp/pull/67) for [issue #66](https://github.com/INN/doubleclick-for-wp/issues/66)
 - Adds "Category" targeting on category archive.
 [PR #72](https://github.com/INN/doubleclick-for-wp/pull/72) for [issue #61](https://github.com/INN/doubleclick-for-wp/issues/61).
 - Adds "Tag" targeting on tag archive.
 [PR #74](https://github.com/INN/doubleclick-for-wp/pull/74) for [issue #29](https://github.com/INN/doubleclick-for-wp/issues/29).